Hans Litten: Dachau and death

 In the face of their depressing situation, the Jews at Dachau made efforts to have culture and discussion in their lives, to keep their spirits up.
 Litten would recite Rilke for hours and he impressed the other prisoners with his knowledge on many subjects.
 Underneath, however, Litten was losing hope.
 On 5 February 1938, after five years of interrogation and torture and a failed escape attempt, Litten was found by several friends from his barracks, hanging in the lavatory, a suicide.

 The day before his suicide, one of Litten's friends, Alfred Dreifuß, found a noose under Litten's pillow.
 He showed it to the blockälteste, who said it was not the first that had been found in Litten's possession.
 At the time, Litten was under interrogation in the "bunker" (see photo).
 When he came back, he was clearly in a suicidal frame of mind, repeating several times that he "must speak with Heinz Eschen", a prisoner who had just died.
-He also had recently told his friends that he had had enough of being imprisoned.
+He also had recently told his friends that he had enough of being imprisoned.
 Another of Litten's Dachau friends, Alfred Grünebaum, said later that Litten was in constant fear of more brutal interrogations and that Litten had given up on ever being free.
 On the evening of 4 February 1938, it was clear what Litten had in mind, but no one kept watch.
 In the middle of the night, his bed was discovered empty and his friends found him hanging in the lavatory.
 Litten wrote a few parting words and that he had decided to take his life.